web3-authn/tatchi/passkey-sdk/docs/wallet-iframe-architecture-discussion.md

 - Documentation for integrators updated:
   - `packages/passkey/README.md` now documents:
-    - “Service Iframe (no external hosting required)” — same‑origin `srcdoc` is the default; zero copying or extra servers.
+    - “WalletIframe (no external hosting required)” — same‑origin `srcdoc` is the default; zero copying or extra servers.
     - “Optional: hosting on a separate wallet origin” — includes an Express example that:
       - Serves SDK assets from `node_modules` under `/sdk` (including workers/WASM).
       - Serves `/service` by returning the HTML from `getWalletServiceHtml('/sdk')`.